SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 #### IVETTE

-> PERHAPS I'LL GIVE IT A SHOT.
+> MAYBE I'LL GIVE IT A SHOT.

 #### STRAUD